It refers to an increase in muscle activity that can cause excessive abnormal movements, excessive regular movements, or both.

 Patients feel that they have to move their legs to relieve the sensations, and walking usually causes the symptoms to disappear.

 In many patients, this can cause insomnia and excessive daytime sleepiness.
-This is a very common problem and can occur at any age.
+This is a widespread problem and can occur at any age.

 Repercussions after stroke:

-Some examples include: athetosis, chorea with or without hemiballism, tremor, dystonia and segmental or focal myoclonus.
-Although the prevalence of these manifestations after the stroke is quite low.
+Examples include athetosis, chorea with or without hemiballism, tremor, dystonia, and segmental or focal myoclonus.
+However, the prevalence of these manifestations after the stroke is relatively low.